 When the average person thinks of stock trading, they think of someone running around the New York Stock Exchange with paper flying all around them.
 While this used to be somewhat true back before computers took over, it does not describe the entire picture and there is a lot more that goes on behind the scenes.
 In this blog post, we look at some of the main technical patterns traders look for when trying to look at what to buy and how these influence their decision-making.

 There are two approaches to stock analysis, technical and fundamental.
 Fundamental analysis looks at the effect of an economic change, such as the announcement of employment numbers, interest rate changes, and so on, to predict market behavior.
 By contrast, technical analysis looks at the company or index price charts themselves to identify patterns that predict future market direction based on a number of indicators and moving averages.

 Being able to identify chart patterns, and to understand how to use them in a trading strategy can transform your approach and view of the markets.
 In this post, we will take a look at the most common chart patterns you will find, and what they mean for market behavior, and why they work more than you would think.

 Types of Stock Trading Patterns

-These six patterns below some of the most used in the technical analysis world but not an exhaustive list.
+These six patterns below are some of the most used in the technical analysis world but this is not an exhaustive list.
 (To read about another widely used pattern, wedges, click here!)

 - Bull flag